edwardoughton/open-rigbi/README.md

     conda env update --file environment_linux.yaml # If on Linux conda env update --file environment_windows.yaml # If on Windows

 If you add a `python=` argument to either of the two commands above, you can constrain the version of Python that Anaconda uses.
-This is helpful and should be done.
-This project has no strictly enforced version of Python but Dr. Oughton's original env scripts use Python 3.9.
+By default, this project requires Python 3.9 and that is the version installed by running the env update command.

 ## Overview of scripts